olegabu/fabric-starter/README.md

 brew install docker
 ```

-## Using particular version of Hyperledger Fabric
+## Using a particular version of Hyperledger Fabric

-To deploy network in a particular version of HL Fabric framework export desired version in the FABRIC_VERSION environment variable:
+To deploy network with a particular version of HL Fabric framework export desired version in the
+FABRIC_VERSION environment variable.
+The `latest` docker image tag is used by default.
 ```bash
 export FABRIC_VERSION=1.2.0
 ```